-Except for historical financial information contained herein, Tyme Technologies, Inc., including all subsidiaries (collectively referred to as "we," "us," "our," or "Company" in this report) notes that certain of the matters discussed in this Form 10-K may be considered forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and subject to the safe harbor created by the Securities Litigation Reform Act of 1995.
+Except for historical financial information contained herein, Tyme Technologies, Inc., including all subsidiaries (collectively referred to as "we," "us," "our," or "Company" in this report) notes that certain of the matters discussed in this Form 10-K may be considered forward-looking statements.
 Such statements include declarations regarding our intent, belief, or current expectations and those of our management.
 Prospective investors are cautioned that any such forward-looking statements are not guarantees of future performance and involve a number of risks, uncertainties and other factors, some of which are beyond our control; actual results could differ materially from those indicated by such forward-looking statements.
-Important factors that could cause actual results to differ materially from those indicated by such forward-looking statements include, but are not limited to: (i) that the information is of a preliminary nature and may be subject to further adjustment; (ii) those risks and uncertainties identified under "Risk Factors;" and (iii) the other risks detailed from time-to-time in our reports and registration statements filed with the Securities and Exchange Commission, or SEC.
-Except as required by law, we undertake no obligation to revise or update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.
+Important factors that could cause actual results to differ materially from those indicated by such forward-looking statements include, but are not limited to: (i) that the information is of a preliminary nature and may be subject to change; (ii) those risks and uncertainties identified under "Risk Factors;" and (iii) the other risks detailed from time-to-time in our reports and registration statements filed with the Securities and Exchange Commission, or SEC.
+Except as required by law, we undertake no obligation to revise or update publicly any forward-looking statements, whether as a result of new information.
+Inture events or otherwise.